2007 Governors Arts Awards

 Drika Overton, Kittery, ME

-Overton is a member of the Touring Artist and Arts in Education rosters of the State Arts Council and has performed and taught residencies in schools around the state, presenting lecture-demonstrations that chronicle the history of the uniquely American art forms of jazz and tap.
+Overton is a member of the Touring Artist and Arts Education rosters of the State Arts Council and has performed and taught residencies in schools around the state, presenting lecture-demonstrations that chronicle the history of the uniquely American art forms of jazz and tap.

 She is the creator and director of the internationally recognized Portsmouth Percussive Dance Festival which has attracted artists and students from around the world since 1995, and has helped increase Portsmouth’s profile as a dynamic center for dance innovation.
 She has performed and promoted percussive dance and tap on NH Public Television, NH Public Radio and in public celebrations in Portsmouth including Prescott Park Arts Festival, First Night and Market Square events.